sbosnick/dibuilder/README.md

 ```

-Running `go generate` will generate a `buildroot.go` that has a `buildRoot` function
+Running `go generate` will generate a `buildroot.go` file that has a `buildRoot`
-with the following signature:
+function with the following signature:

 ```golang
 func buildRoot() rootpkg.RootType
 ```

-where `rootpkg.RootType` is a specific type discovered by dibuilder where that type
+where `rootpkg.RootType` is a specific type discovered by dibuilder that implements
-implements the following interface (from package `github.com/sbosnick/dibuilder/run`):
+the following interface (from package `github.com/sbosnick/dibuilder/run`):

 ```golang
 type Runner interface {